sinjoysaha/100DaysOfMLCode/log.md

 **Link of Work:**

 ## Day 38 : October 8 , 2018

 **Today's Progress** : Reading about convolutional and recurrent neural networks.

 **Thoughts** : Need more time with these.

 **Link of Work:**

+## Day 39 : October 9 , 2018

+**Today's Progress** : Convolutional neural networks from Deep Learning Specialization course.

+**Thoughts** : Thinking about building an image ( or even better video) captioning system.
+Need to learn RNNs/ LSTM for that.

+**Link of Work:**